X

 I wrote about these two guys in my prospects to stash series earlier this week because they're each simply too hot to ignore and have similar profiles- big power with questionable hit tools.

 When I talk about prioritizing upside, that upside comes in multiple different forms.
-My usual preferred upside form is teenagers tearing up the low minors but sometimes it comes in the form of guys with prodigious power that might not ever hit enough to be fantasy relevant.
+My usual preferred upside form is teenagers tearing up the low minors, but sometimes it comes in the form of guys with prodigious power that might not ever hit enough to be fantasy relevant.

 But what if they do???

-Owen Caissie and Spencer Jones are both homering almost every night in Triple-A. Caissie has a 144 WRC+ with 19 HRs so far this season but he's striking out 30.2 percent of the time.
+Owen Caissie and Spencer Jones are both homering almost every night in Triple-A. Caissie has a 144 WRC+ with 19 HRs so far this season, but he's striking out 30.2 percent of the time.
 His K-rate has hovered around 30 percent for most of his minor league career.

-Spencer Jones had a 186 WRC+ in Double-A this season which is the highest at the level for any player with at least 200 PAs.
+Spencer Jones had a 186 WRC+ in Double-A this season, which is the highest at the level for any player with at least 200 PAs.
 He had 16 HRs but struck out 33.7 percent of the time.
 Since moving up to Triple-A, he's been even better.

 In Triple-A, he already has six HRs in 12 games.
 He has a 229 WRC+ while striking out 28.8 percent of the time.

 I'm not overly confident that Caissie or Jones will make enough contact to be fantasy stars.
-Could they end up being Gallo-ian?
+Could they end up being Joey Gallo-ian?
 If they do make enough contact, you're looking at two guys with some of the biggest power upside in the minors.

 No. 74: Juneiker Caceres, OF, Cleveland Guardians

-It's pretty rare for a 17 year old to play stateside.
+It's pretty rare for a 17-year-old to play stateside.
 It's even rarer for them to play as well as Juneiker Caceres has been playing this season.

-Maybe we should've seen some of this coming as he had a very impressive season as a 16 year old last season in the DSL.
-He had a 144 WRC+, which was tied for the highest for a 16 year old in the DSL, while walking more than he struck out.
-He didn't hit any HRs but he did have 17 XBHs.
+Maybe we should've seen some of this coming, as he had a very impressive season as a 16-year-old last season in the DSL.
+He had a 144 WRC+, which was tied for the highest for a 16-year-old in the DSL, while walking more than he struck out.
+He didn't hit any HRs, but he did have 17 XBHs.

 This season at the Complex, Caceres has been even better than he was in the DSL.
-He has a 158 WRC+ while walking (17.6 percent) much more than he's striking out (11.5 percent).
+He has a 158 WRC+ while walking (17.6 percent), much more than he's striking out (11.5 percent).
 He's also starting to get into some game power with three HRs.

-It's crazy to say for a player so young but Caceres might be too good for Complex level pitching.
+It's crazy to say for a player so young, but Caceres might be too good for Complex-level pitching.
 If the Guardians bump him up to Low-A and he continues to hit like this, he should fly up prospect rankings before the offseason.

 The "Other Mudcats"